dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-03-02-About-Shoonya-Zero.md

 header:
      teaser: /assets/images/wiapost/5012-About-Shoonya-Zero.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![About Shoonya Zero](/assets/images/wiapost/5012-About-Shoonya-Zero.jpg)

 ## About Shoonya Zero

-Namaste,

 Do you have experience of Shoonya?
 Have you seen Shoonya?
 If you experienced it then what time and what place it existed?